List of EastEnders characters introduced in 2021: Neil Hughes

-Jordan Atkins
+Jordan Fox

-Jordan Atkins is the son of established characters Chelsea Fox (Zaraah Abrahams) and Gray Atkins (Toby-Alexander Smith) who is born prematurely at 24 weeks.
+Jordan Fox (also Atkins) is the son of established characters Chelsea Fox (Zaraah Abrahams) and Gray Atkins (Toby-Alexander Smith) who is born prematurely at 24 weeks.
 He is named after Chelsea's deceased half-brother, Jordan Johnson (Joivan Wade).
-Just before his birth, Chelsea discovered Gray's abuse towards his previous wife, Chantelle Atkins (Jessica Plummer), and was trying to escape him.
+Just before his birth, Chelsea discovers Gray's abuse towards his previous wife, Chantelle Atkins (Jessica Plummer) and attempts to escape from him.

-On 20 January 2022, Chelsea went with Kheerat Panesar (Jaz Singh Deol) to get him registered as 'Jordan Fox', without Gray's name on the birth certificate, only to find out Gray had already registered him with both he and Chelsa's name on the certificate, which devastates Chelsea as Gray now has full control and if they did split he has parental rights.
-In March 2022, Gray attempts to flee Walford, taking Jordan along with his other two children Mia (Mahalia Malcolm) and Mackenzie (Issac Lemonius) with him, but Karen Taylor (Lorraine Stanley) stops him after he admits to murdering Chantelle, and is subsequently arrested and imprisoned.
-On 21 June, Jordan has a meningitis scare, due to Chelsea not having him vaccinated, but got the all clear.
-In February 2023, Whitney Dean (Shona McGarty) loses a baby scan photo, but to her delight Jordan finds it.
+Chelsea goes with Kheerat Panesar (Jaz Singh Deol) to get Jordan registered as 'Jordan Fox', without Gray's name on the birth certificate.
+However, she learns that he has already registered him as Jordan Atkins, with both his and Chelsa's name on the certificate, which devastates Chelsea as Gray now has full control and if they did split he has parental rights.
+Gray later attempts to flee Walford, taking Jordan along with his other two children, Mia (Mahalia Malcolm) and Mackenzie (Issac Lemonius) with him, but Karen Taylor (Lorraine Stanley) stops him after he admits to murdering Chantelle and is subsequently arrested and imprisoned.
+Jordan has a meningitis scare, due to Chelsea not having him vaccinated, but got the all clear.

+In 2026, after the character had been uncredited since his debut, Jahsaiah Williams was cast as five-year-old Jordan.
+His casting coincided with a storyline which sees Jordan accidentally run over by Ian Beale (Adam Woodyatt).